MicrosoftDocs/entra-docs/docs/id-governance/governance-custom-alerts.md

 ## Entitlement management

-**Alert an IT admin through email when a new connected organization is created.
+**Alert an IT admin when a new connected organization is created.
 Users from this organization can now request access to resources made available to all connected organizations.**

 <u>Query</u>